Last Updated on January 10, 2023

 Growing up, many of those subjects were taboo.
 It felt so liberating to talk about them in a comfortable setting and without judgment.

-Shortly after leaving that gig to pursue another, I picked up my first soft menstrual cup — and it’s one of the most life-changing zero waste swaps I made!
+Shortly after leaving that gig to pursue another, I decided to try using a menstrual cup — and it’s one of the most life-changing zero waste swaps I made!
+But there was a learning curve, because they work so differently from tampons or pads.
+I mean, really, how to use a period cup?!

 more about menstrual cups